Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Trivialization of symmetry-protected phases

 After the first round of measurements, we can partition the outcome vector $\vec{x}^{(1)}$ into the shortest connected substrings that individually multiply to the identity element, see Fig.~\ref{fig:SPTProtocol}(b) for an example.
+In what follows, we refer to such substrings—whose product equals the identity—as $m$-complete substrings, or simply complete when $m$ is clear from the context.

 If the longest of such substrings is greater than $L^{(1)}$, where $L^{(1)}$ is some yet to be specified function of $N^{(1)}=N$, the protocol terminates and fails.
-Later we will show that if we choose $L^{(1)}=O(\log(N))$ with a sufficiently large constant prefactor, then the probability that there is a substring longer than $L^{(1)}$ vanishes in the thermodynamic limit.
+Later we will show that if we choose $L^{(1)}=O(\log N)$ with a sufficiently large constant prefactor, then the probability that there is a substring longer than $L^{(1)}$ vanishes in the thermodynamic limit.

-Assuming that the longest of such substrings is not greater than $L^{(1)}$, we use a SWAP circuit to permute each substring in such a way that one obtains minimal connected substrings that each multiply to identity and are of length at most $\abs{G_{M-1}}/\abs{G_M}$ (see Fig.~\ref{fig:SPTProtocol}(c) for an example).
+Assuming that the longest of such substrings is not greater than $L^{(1)}$, we use a SWAP circuit to permute each substring in such a way that one obtains \emph{minimal} connected substrings that are complete and are of length at most $\abs{G_{M-1}}/\abs{G_M}$ (see Fig.~\ref{fig:SPTProtocol}(c) for an example).
 This follows from the fact that $\abs{G_{M-1}}/\abs{G_M}$ is finite.
 By doing so, we have transformed our vector of outcomes $\vec{x}^{(1)}\mapsto \tilde{\vec{x}}^{(1)}$, where the latter can be partitioned as